cambridge-ceu/GitHub-matters/README.md

-This repository provides some technical aspects and/or other logistics
+## How to contribute to [the listed repositories](https://github.com/cambridge-ceu)

-## How to contribute to [the existing repositories](https://github.com/cambridge-ceu)
+The easiest is to contact owner of a repository adding yourself as a contributor.

-As adapted from [Apress](https://github.com/apress), this involves the following steps:
+As adapted from [Apress](https://github.com/apress), a more general approach involves the following steps:

 1. Make sure you have a GitHub account.
 2. Fork a repository.